 I’ve already taken and passed the previous versions of this exam in the past, but this week, I took the latest exam version to ensure that our SAP-C02 reviewers here at Tutorials Dojo are still on par with the actual exam.
 I took the first version of this test (SAP-C00) on April 2018 which is almost 5 years from today then the second exam version (SAP-C01) on February 2019.
 I took the recently launched SAP-C02 exam version this November of 2022.

 The SAP-C02 still resembles the old format of the recently decommissioned SAP-C01 exam.
 It has a mix of long questions (with 3-4 paragraphs) and short ones (1-2 paragraphs).
-The same goes for the answers as well, with multiple response questions where you have to select 2 or 3 items out of 5 or 6 options.
-In comparison with the SAA-C03 and other Associate-level exams, the AWS Certified Solutions Architect Professional exam has more multiple response questions than multiple-choice items.
+The same goes for the answers as well, with multiple-response questions where you have to select 2 or 3 items out of 5 or 6 options.
+In comparison with the SAA-C03 and other Associate-level exams, the AWS Certified Solutions Architect Professional exam has more multiple-response questions than multiple-choice items.

 The table above shows the difference between the SAP-C01 exam domains versus the new SAP-C02 exam.
-From 5 exam domains, it is now down to 4 with changes on the coverage percentage on each domain.
+From 5 exam domains, it is now down to 4, with changes in the coverage percentage on each domain.
 The Design for Organizational Complexity domain was renamed to Design Solutions for Organizational Complexity and its exam coverage was bumped up from 12.5% to 26% while the Migration Planning domain was upgraded from 15% to 20% and was also renamed to Accelerate Workload Migration & Modernization.
-Speaking of Modernization, expect to see a lot of containerized architectures in the exam which involves Kubernetes, Amazon ECS, Amazon EKS, Serverless and other related services.
+Speaking of Modernization, expect to see a lot of containerized architectures in the exam which involves Kubernetes, Amazon ECS, Amazon EKS, Serverless, and other related services.

-Tips to Pass the AWS Certified Solutions Architect Professional Exam
+Tips to Pass the AWS Certified Solutions Architect Professional Exam SAP-C02

 If you’re planning to take this exam in the near future, I highly recommend that you prepare well and allocate time to study the relevant AWS topics.
 It’s also beneficial that you first take and pass your AWS Certified Solutions Architect Associate SAA-C03 exam first before you attempt the Pro-level SAP-C02 exam.
 The SAA-C03 exam covers an extensive number of AWS services that are similar to the scope of the SAP-C02 test.
 The primary difference, however, is the required use of two or more AWS services in order to solve the requirements stated in the exam scenarios.